alkamauss/mauss/README.md

 ## Usage

-`mauss` is modular, tree-shakeable, and comes with no dependencies — its footprint is minimal, basically free.
-It also includes some convenience exports to streamline your workflow, such as:
+`mauss` is modular, tree-shakeable, and comes with no dependencies — its footprint is so small, it's basically free.
+Let's start with some convenience exports to quickly get you started with any projects, such as:

 <!-- use `size-limit` to show the minimal footprint -->